modware-org/docs/README.md

 Who give you the opportunity to use your own technical solutions with external libraries?
 We are giving you opensource code which is ready to set and go!

+No license, no subscriptions, just open and ready to use!

 ### DevOpsTerminal